Musina, South Africa Borderlands. Photo by author.

 Circulations and Humanities Struggle for Survival: The Social Life of Migration, Inequality, Space and Health

-My current research interest is on inclusive and sustainable societies, spaces, systems and economies centering on themes of health, migration and inequality, particularly in relation to Southern Africa and North America.
-I employ multidisciplinary field training and mixed participatory methods including multi-modal, qualitative and quantitative in my work.
+My current research interest is on inclusive and sustainable societies, spaces, systems and economies primarily centering on themes of health, migration and inequality, particularly in relation to the comparative diaspora of Southern Africa and North America.
+I employ multidisciplinary field training and mixed participatory methods in my work including multi-modal, qualitative, quantitative and participatory approaches.

 Most recently, I have been performing field-work focused on economic, health and social inequality/inequity in South Africa, Zimbabwe, Mexico and the United States.
-As part of this work in 2019, I am writing a monograph entitled, BORDERS: Life on the Brink and I have several forthcoming papers and other creative outputs.
+As part of this work, I am writing a monograph entitled, BORDERS: Life on the Brink and I have several forthcoming papers and other creative outputs.

-This includes a paper entitled, Towards an Inclusive Society: What Does This Look Like? to be presented at University of Massachusetts, Amherst in October 2019 where I am chairing a session on social justice, a paper entitled, The Political Economy of Survival at Two Contested Borders: A Case Study of Southern Africa and North America, an art installation entitled Re/Imagining the Border in November 2019 in Vancouver, Canada, among other outputs.
+This includes a paper entitled, Towards an Inclusive Society: What Does This Look Like? presented at University of Massachusetts, Amherst on October 4, 2019 where I chaired a session on social justice, a paper entitled, The Political Economy of Survival at Two Contested Borders: A Case Study of Southern Africa and North America, an art installation entitled Re/Imagining the Border at the 2019 AAA/CASCA annual meeting in Vancouver, Canada, among other outputs.

 Health Behavior in the US-Mexico Borderlands

 In 2018, I co-wrote a forthcoming review article as part of ongoing field-work on health seeking behavior and informal statuses of migrants circulating in liminal spaces of the US-Mexico borderlands.
 This article is entitled, Sick, Poor and Unequal: Migratory Health Seeking Behaviors and Barriers at the US-Mexico Borderlands.